stachecrypto/Hello-World/README.md

 # Hello-World
-The beginning
+The beginning of
-Learning the ropes.
+learning the ropes.